 PMOs are a best practice that continues on the rise, but also, the implementation attempts are often short-lived.
-PMO implementation seems to suffer, in many cases, from over-design platforms, inadequate staffing and absence of a strategy
+PMO implementation seems to suffer, in many cases, from over-design platforms, inadequate staffing, and the absence of a strategy

 The roadmap for implementing PMO is different for every organization.
 Not only is it based on the starting condition, but it is also tied to what are the expectations of the office.